Why didn't Nev Schulman win 'Dancing with the Stars'?

 Why didn’t they win?
 They didn’t have the fan base of those who did.

 Also a factor: Professional partners.
-Bristowe was paired with Chingvintsev, who has never won.
+Bristowe was paired with Chigvintsev, who has never won.
 That resonates, particularly when he has been a favorite for years.

 For Schulman, the consolation comes when one looks at the list of runners-up.